mikeapp/maptime/README.md

 <CollectionMap collection="https://mikeapp.github.io/manifest-fixtures/collection/test.json" />
 ```

-The application expects the `uv.html` viewer page to be available in the same directory.
+The component expects the `uv.html` viewer page to be available in the same directory.